-In this tutorial, we will learn about groupadd command and check how to create a group in Linux.
+In this tutorial, we will learn about groupadd command in Linux with Examples.

 The basic syntax of groupadd command: